← Back to site

 Action

-Established an ongoing mentoring program covering semantic modeling best practices, DAX optimization patterns, and AI-powered report generation.
-Created documentation and training materials.
-Conducted hands-on workshops tailored to each analyst's skill level and responsibilities.
+Set up ongoing mentoring covering semantic modeling, DAX optimization patterns, and AI-assisted report development.
+Wrote documentation and training materials, and ran hands-on workshops matched to each analyst's level and responsibilities.

 Result